AxaFrance/SlimFaas/README.md

 Why .NET ?
 - .NET is always getting faster and faster : https://www.techempower.com/benchmarks/#section=data-r21
-- ASP.NET Core allow to resolve complexe use cases with few lines of codes
+- ASP.NET Core allow to resolve complex use cases with few lines of codes
 - .NET is always getting smaller and smaller: https://twitter.com/MStrehovsky/status/1660806238979117056?t=WPrZwi7WrIWi4tjoDUXEgg&s=19

 ## How to install